When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 As part of my ongoing commitment to spreading the word and providing information and advice on all forms of personal electric transport, I have started to take more of an interest in the e-scooter.

-UK-based company Elka have kindly lent me their new Model-T Pro Electric Scooter, so I could give it a thorough review.
+UK-based company Elka has kindly lent me their new Model-T Pro Electric Scooter, so I could give it a thorough review.

 Having previously ridden and tested an earlier version, I was keen to get my hands on this latest model to put it through its paces.